akariba/Materials-1/README.md

 IMPORTANT:

-Do not implement the new Helix/Stylus refresh architecture in this prompt.
+Do not implement the new Helix/Stylus refresh architecture in this task.

 SEC integration will be handled in the next task.

+For now:

-For now, preserve the existing SEC behavior and source controls.
+- preserve existing SEC behavior
+- preserve existing external research behavior
+- preserve existing source controls
+- do not break current SEC execution

 ==================================================
 STEP 10 — CONFIDENCE AND QUALIFICATION